-Located in Western North Carolina at the foot of the Blue Ridge Mountains, Engadine is a 12-acre retreat comprised of the historic B&B inn, six spacious cabins and two beautiful outdoor wedding and event venues.
+Located in Western North Carolina at the foot of the Blue Ridge Mountains, Engadine is a 12-acre retreat comprised of the historic luxury house, six spacious cabins and two beautiful outdoor wedding and event venues.
 We offer luxury accommodations in a country setting away from the world’s hustle and bustle.
 We are conveniently located 15 minutes west of the urban center of Asheville, NC and near the gateway to the Great Smoky Mountains National Park.
 Here, nature abounds and yet the area’s top amenities and attractions are just a short drive away.

 The Inn, originally named Engadine by its builder, Civil War Captain John Keais Hoyt, is an 1885 Queen Anne-style Victorian home.
 Engadine is on the National Register of Historic Places and has been restored and decorated to maintain its Victorian character and charm.
 It was converted to an inn in 1994 and has operated as one ever since.